raspberrypilearning/our-beat/en/step_4.md

 ### Receive the Bass message

-If a micro:bit is not doing anything and hears "Bass", it starts the Bass part.
+If a micro:bit is not doing anything and hears 'Bass', it starts the Bass part.

 --- task ---